sam-11100/sam-11100/README.md

 - 🤩 I'm kind of old skool, so I love bash.
 - 🥰 I am in love with LaTeX.
 - 🙃 I've got some experience in container software, in particular with singularity.
 - 😊 The syten toolkit is not open source, nevertheless there are some useful little tools which are disentangled from it and which I would like to share here.
+Furthermore, you can obtain the singularity container version of the toolkit for HPC setups at [syten.eu](https://syten.eu).
 - 📫 How to reach me s.mardazad@hw.ac.uk